 - Customer satisfaction is high at Amwell, with 88% of surveyed clients rating their overall experience as good, very good, or excellent.

 While there is always room for improvement, such as increasing the diversity and specialization of therapists, Amwell’s online therapy services continue to provide a secure, convenient, and effective way for users to receive mental health treatment.

 Yes, Amwell does accept health insurance for mental health services.
 Amwell is in-network with over 55 major health plans and employers, including Aetna, United Health Care, Cigna, Blue Cross Blue Shield of Kansas City, and many more.
 Depending on your plan or level of coverage, the cost may vary.
 Some employers and health insurance providers cover Amwell visits or a portion of them as a benefit included in their coverage.

-If you’re interested in using Amwell for mental health services, you can use the Care Finder tool (https://patients.amwell.com/care-finder) to find out which path is best for you based on your zip code and insurance plan.
+To use Amwell for mental health services, use the Care Finder tool (https://patients.amwell.com/care-finder) to determine which path is best based on your zip code and insurance plan.

 Amwell’s Therapist Network

 A key component of Amwell’s success is its extensive therapist network.
 Boasting over 350 psychologists, social workers, and other mental health professionals, Amwell’s therapist network provides online therapy services across the United States.

 These professionals undergo a rigorous vetting process to ensure they meet the qualifications and expertise to provide top-notch care.

 To be part of Amwell’s therapist network, professionals must hold a valid license to practice in the state they’re providing services and have a master’s or doctoral degree in psychology, social work, or a related field.
 This ensures that Amwell users receive care from highly qualified and experienced professionals.